dboddie-canonical-work/disgorged-docs/set-up-classic-confinement-for-a-python-project.rst

 Rebuild the snap
 ----------------

-Run Snapcraft again to rebuild the snap, consulting the `Classic linter <classic-linter.md>`__ documentation to resolve further issues.
+Run Snapcraft again to rebuild the snap, consulting the :ref:`Classic linter <classic-linter>` documentation to resolve further issues.

 See also `this article <https://snapcraft.io/blog/the-new-classic-confinement-in-snaps-even-the-classics-need-a-change>`__ for an overview of the classic linter and a discussion of the issues involved in building snaps for classic confinement.